Custom Event Setup

 • MIM (Metal Injection Molding): metal feedstocks with binders are injected hot into printed molds.

-Pros & cons of indirect additive manufacturing
+Pros and cons of indirect additive manufacturing

 Pros